Ion and lipid transporters specialize for their niche

-Category: Climate Hits: 1Cell viability require that a variety of functions at the cell membrane are maintained properly.
+Category: Climate Hits: 2Cell viability require that a variety of functions at the cell membrane are maintained properly.
 P-type ATPases translocate substrates across the membrane, and they have evolved into different types taking care of specific substrates within a diverse range.
 Now, key structural aspects have been described on how two different types of P-type ATPases -- a Ca2+ transporting Ca2+-ATPase and a lipid transporting P4-ATPase - have adapted to different substrates and physical environments.

 Read more https://www.sciencedaily.com/releases/2021/06/210610091133.htm